paritytech/polkadot/roadmap/implementers-guide/src/node/backing/statement-distribution.md

 ### Grid Topology

 For distributing outside our cluster we use a 2D grid topology.
-This limits the amount of peers we send messages to and handle view updates.
+This limits the amount of peers we send messages to, and handles view updates.

 The basic operation of the grid topology is that: